ahmad-sacoor/DonkeyKong-Game-Java/README.md

 # Donkey Kong-Inspired 2D Java Game

-This project is a Donkey Kong–inspired 2D platformer developed as part of my Object-Oriented Programming coursework at ISCTE.
+This project is a Donkey Kong inspired 2D platformer developed as part of my Object-Oriented Programming coursework at ISCTE.
 It was built entirely in Java, using a modular architecture, game loop logic, and GUI components to simulate enemy movement, collisions, and player progression through multiple rooms.

 ---